Date Revised: May 11, 2020

 Revision History

-Amended August 2020: Revised policy replaces specific GPA per credit hours with a minimum 3.000 overall GPA for eligibility for a combined degree program; removes requirement that a letter grade must be earned in courses that will be doubled counted toward both the bachelor’s and master’s degrees; and removes categories of formal and informal combined degree programs.
+Amended August 2020: Revised policy permits a minimum total of 141 unique credit hours earned (111 for bachelor's and 21 for master's and 9 double counted) with approval of the university and Ohio Department of Higher Education.
+The revised policy also replaces specific GPA per credit hours with a minimum 3.000 overall GPA for eligibility for a combined degree program; removes requirement that a letter grade must be earned in courses that will be doubled counted toward both degrees; and removes categories of formal and informal combined programs.